 Advice for disabled employees needing reasonable adjustments

 The first thing to do is to ensure your employer is aware of your disability.
 If your employer is not aware of your condition it cannot be held responsible for not making reasonable adjustments.
-Not every condition will constitute a disability.
-The legal definition is “a long term physical or mental impairment which has a substantial and adverse impact on the employee’s ability to carry out day to day activities”.
+Not every condition will constitute a disability (see earlier definition).

-Another example could be that you have more absences than non-disabled colleagues due to your condition and you want your employer to make an adjustment to the attendance policy to relax the attendance requirements/ targets in your case so that you are not subject to the same process as that which would apply to other colleagues.
-In the recent case, mentioned below, the scenario was that the employee could not perform his job role any longer due to his disability so was offered another role within the organisation.
+Another example could be that you have more absences than non-disabled colleagues due to your condition.
+So, you want your employer to make an adjustment to the attendance policy (to relax the attendance requirements/ targets in your case) so that you are not subject to the same process as that which would apply to other colleagues.

 You should also seek out support and guidance from organisations like Disability Rights UK and the Equalities and Human Rights Commission which can provide useful information and signposting.
 Access to Work is a scheme under which employees can secure specific funding to assist employers to make reasonable adjustments, subject to assessment.